Auto-Mech/MESS/README.md

 This is not the advised way to install, since the user will have to deal with their specific system setup.

-Download SLATEC and MPACK from their respective GitHub sites, and then install them in a location that your system can find them.
+Download SLATEC and MPACK from GitHub, and install them in a location that your system can find them.

 With SLATEC and MPACK installed, run build.sh, which uses cmake to compile MESS.
 ```